 Zero Waste Markets

-EcoMatters Environment Trust has been successfully delivering the waste management at the New Lynn Night Market and Wesley Market for two years with some incredible results.
-At the New Lynn Night Market, the waste team from EcoMatters have managed to divert forty-six wheelie bins of waste from landfill in just seven months!
+EcoMatters Environment Trust has been delivering the waste management at Wesley Market for two years, where we’ve helped reduce the waste from each market day by a massive 62.5%, going from four 240-litre rubbish bins down to 1.5.
 An incredible result that we are very proud of.
-Thanks to the wonderful support from our regular volunteers that help make this happen every week as we all strive toward a zero waste future Auckland together.
+Thanks to the wonderful support from our volunteers that help make this happen as we all strive toward a zero waste future Auckland together.

 How we deliver a zero waste market: